Skip to main content

 What is lag forgiveness?
 (Why did the clocks suddenly change?)

 Ever noticed the clock in a live game jumping around?
 Don't worry - the clocks are not broken.
-This jumping is caused either by bonus time(increment) or because of Internet lag.
+This jumping is caused either by bonus time, otherwise known as Increments, or because of Internet lag.

-In the case of internet lag, Chess.com (and most other chess sites) does something called 'lag forgiveness' where the time it takes for a move to travel to and from our servers is added back to the clocks.
+In the case of internet lag, Chess.com, and most other chess sites, do something called 'lag forgiveness' where the time it takes for a move to travel to and from our servers is added back to the clocks.
 Here is how lag forgiveness works on Chess.com:

 How it works